|

 Mind these points:

-• Bring your passport with you;
+• Bring your passport with you

-• Your foreign currency banknotes must be clean, crisp, and have no signs of wear or tear;
+• Your foreign currency banknotes must be clean, crisp, and have no signs of wear or tear

-• Banks’ opening times are 09:00 to 16:00, shorter on Saturdays, closed on Sundays;
+• Banks’ opening times are 09:00 to 16:00, shorter on Saturdays, closed on Sundays

-• You can exchange money at the airport, but will face a little lower exchange rate;
+• You can exchange money at the airport, but will face a little lower exchange rate

 • There are many exchange bureaus at the busiest borders, for example, the Dostyk Border with Uzbekistan or the Korday Border with Kazakhstan.
 The rate is even better than in the city due to the increased competition.

-Traveller’s Cheques
+Traveler’s Cheques

 I don’t know if anyone still travels with these nowadays, it seems to me they are a bit of a hassle to deal with.